sdr-enthusiasts/docker-adsb-ultrafeeder/README.md

 | RadarPlane      | N                              | Run by a few volunteers in Canada and Portugal            | adsb: `feed.radarplane.com` port `30001`<br/>mlat: `feed.radarplane.com` port `31090`      |
 | Fly Italy ADSB  | N                              | Run by a few ADSB enthusiasts in Italy                    | adsb: `dati.flyitalyadsb.com` port `4905`<br/>mlat: `dati.flyitalyadsb.com` port `30100`   |

+When feeding AdsbExchange, Ultrafeeder will send statistics to adsbexchange.com by default.
+See the description of the `ADSBX_STATS` parameter on how to disable this.

 ##### Alternate Configuration Method with `READSB_NET_CONNECTOR`

 Instead of (or in addition to) using `BEASTHOST`, you can also define ADSB data ingests using the `READSB_NET_CONNECTOR` parameter.
 This is the preferred way if you have multiple sources or destinations for your ADSB data.
 This variable allows you to configure incoming and outgoing connections.
 The variable takes a semicolon (`;`) separated list of `host,port,protocol[,uuid=XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX]`, see the section [All-in-One Configuration using `ULTRAFEEDER_CONFIG`](#all-in-one-configuration-using-ultrafeeder_config) for explanation of these parameters.